Bio 2050 - Anatomy and Physiology » Summer 2021 » Lecture Exam 1

 C. an increase in the molecular weight of the diffusing particles

-D. an increase in the temperature
+D. an increase in the viscosity of the solvent

 Question #45